Dostadning: The Gentle Art of Swedish Death Cleaning

 The Crux

 Margareta Magnussion’s book isn’t a preachy, morbid book that laments death.
 Instead, it treats death as a fact of life, which, despite its heartbreaking nature, it is.
-The author – who is a professional ‘death cleaner’ advocates the idea of taking care of your possessions, to, among others things, ensure what you value goes to an individual or place that appreciates it and your immediate family or loved ones do not have to bear the burden of sorting through your things after you’ve moved on.
+The author, who writes from her own experience of death cleaning, advocates the idea of taking care of your possessions, to, among other things, ensure that what you value goes to an individual or place that appreciates it and your immediate family or loved ones do not have to bear the burden of sorting through your things after you’ve moved on.

 To Read or Not to Read

-What stands out for me in this particular read is that the tips that she has given are practical enough such that they need not be relegated to the concept of death cleaning alone.
-These tips are helpful when you are changing homes, moving to another city/country or downsizing/decluttering as is evident in the photograph above – note the number of stickers peeping out of the book!
-I recommend this book for those looking for such practical tips and have added it to my mother’s bedside pile of books she should read.
+What stands out for me in this particular read is that the tips that she has given are practical enough that they need not be limited to the concept of death cleaning alone.
+These tips are helpful when you are changing homes, moving to another city or country or downsizing/decluttering, as is evident in the photograph above – note the number of stickers peeping out of the book!
+I recommend this book for those looking for such practical tips, and have added it to my mother’s bedside pile of books she should read.

-I would, however, also add a ‘trigger’ label to this particular book for those who’ve seen death at close quarters – it may bring back memories that aren’t necessary good, it may remind you of moments of grief that may throw you into despair.
-That is not the intention of this book in any way but there is no discounting the unpredictability of the human mind and emotions so I’d recommend that for those for who continue to struggle with the concept of death, take your time with this book, if at all.
+I would, however, also add a ‘trigger’ label to this particular book for those who’ve seen death at close quarters – it may bring back memories that aren’t necessarily good, it may remind you of moments of grief that may throw you into despair.
+That is not the intention of this book in any way, but there is no discounting the unpredictability of the human mind and emotions, so I’d recommend that for those who continue to struggle with the concept of death, take your time with this book, if at all.

-P.S Available to be borrowed by fellow bibliophiles in Ahmedabad.
+P.S.
+Can be ‘borrowed’ by fellow bibliophiles in Ahmedabad.